Novice Driver Training and Education

 Now is the time to assess your state’s novice teen driver education and training program to ensure it aligns with NHTSA’s new standards.
 NHTSA also offers resources to help you provide and evaluate DE programs that are integrated with Graduated Driver Licensing (GDL).

 More research is also needed to describe common driving profiles for teens with developmental disabilities, such as attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, and intellectual disabilities.
 Physicians and clinicians, whom parents may consult regarding driving decisions, do not have evidence-based guidelines to help families determine whether it is safe to let their teens learn to drive.
 Understanding how teens with these diagnoses may differ is important when considering how general DE should address their needs and how educational interventions should be tailored.
-For more information on the driving risks of teens with developmental disabilities, please read a commentary from our Young Driver research team published in Annals of Emergency Medicine.
+For more information on the driving risks of teens with developmental disabilities, please read this blog post.